Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 I’ve tried to capture the colour of this moss.
 It is an iridescent lime green that looks completely out of place in a natural environment.

-The wind is a good 35 or so knots on this hillside and it's drizzly.
-I don't take many pictures as it is just too exposed.
+The wind is a good 35+knots on this hillside and it's drizzly.
+Few pictures as it is just too exposed.
 Lifrarfjallavatyn just has a few gusts across its surface.

-We have crossed the (one) road and are finally at the snowline.
+Here you have already crossed the (one) road and are finally at the snowline.

 The rain has been steady all day…